What should I pick? GSM vs CDMA

 So, since the CDMA vs GSM dilemma is now unraveled, you might also wonder what CDMA phones are able to join our Tello network.
 Simple!
-They have to meet the following criteria:
+They have to meet any of the following criteria:

 And if you’re still not sure, you only need your IMEI (also known as ESN/MEID code) to check for yourself on our Bring Your Own Phone page.
 The process is simple and does all the work for you.